-Officers will receive annual training on this policy and demonstrate their knowledge and understanding.
+Officers shall receive annual training on this policy and demonstrate their knowledge and understanding.

-Subject to available resources, officers should receive periodic training on:

-- (a) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - (b) De-escalation tactics, including alternatives to force.
+Subject to available resources, officers should receive periodic training on guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities.